datacarpentry/image-processing/episodes/08-edge-detection.md

 colors are not important.
 Our strategy will be to read the image as grayscale, and then apply Canny edge detection.

+This program takes three command-line arguments: the filename of the image to process, and then two arguments related to the double thresholding in step four of the Canny edge detection process.
+These are the low and high threshold values for that step.
+After the required libraries are imported, the program reads the command-line arguments and saves them in their respective variables.

 ~~~
 '''
  * Python script to demonstrate Canny edge detection.